rocky-linux/documentation/docs/books/admin_guide/01-presentation.md

 :heavy_check_mark: Describe the features and possible architectures of an operating system.
 :heavy_check_mark: Recount the history of UNIX and GNU/Linux.
 :heavy_check_mark: Choose the right Linux distribution for your needs.
-:heavy_check_mark: Explain the philosophy of free and Open Source software.
+:heavy_check_mark: Explain the philosophy of Free and Open-source Software.
 :heavy_check_mark: Discover the usefulness of the shell.

 :checkered_flag: **generalities**, **linux**, **distributions**